mechanoid/reversical/README.md

-# namename
+# reversical

+> something that is utterly ridiculous and amazingly pointless.
+Root word: reverse.
+— on [Urban Dictionary](https://www.urbandictionary.com/define.php?term=reversical) by [Griffin Williams](https://www.urbandictionary.com/author.php?author=Griffin%20Williams) (whoever that is)

-a minimal named router for express.
+but also a minimal named router for expressjs.

 ## Installation